benefit's Magnet Mascara Is So Good, It Made My Eyelashes Look False

 I tried benefit’s They’re Real!
 Magnet mascara #benefit #benefittheyrereal #magnetmascara #magneticmascara♬ Stranger - CHUNNYT

 Overall, benefit's They're Real!
 Magnet is a must-buy if you're a lash obsessive.
-If you're looking for affordable alternatives, I love L'Oréal's False Lash Telescopic Mascara Magnetic Black, £10.99, Essence Lash Princess False Lash Effect Mascara, £3.50, and Maybelline Lash Sensational Mascara Very Black, £9.99.
+If you're looking for affordable alternatives, I love L'Oréal's False Lash Telescopic Mascara Magnetic Black, Essence Lash Princess False Lash Effect Mascara, and Maybelline Lash Sensational Mascara Very Black.
 All three make lashes full and fluttery in a couple of slicks, just without the smart magnet component, so be sure to invest in a great eyelash curler.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.